vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ### Alternative option for network protection

-For Windows Server 2012R2/2016 unified MDE client, Windows Server version 1803 or newer, Windows Server 2019 or newer, and Windows 10 Enterprise Multi-Session 1909 and up, used in Windows Virtual Desktop on Azure, network protection for Microsoft Edge can be enabled using the following method:
+For Windows Server 2012 R2 and Windows Server 2016 using the [modern unified solution](/defender-endpoint/configure-server-endpoints#functionality-in-the-modern-unified-solution), Windows Server version 1803 or later, and Windows 10 Enterprise Multi-Session 1909 and later, used in Windows Virtual Desktop on Azure, network protection for Microsoft Edge can be enabled using the following method:

 1. Use [Turn on network protection](enable-network-protection.md) and follow the instructions to apply your policy.